Hidden Risks You Might Be Ignoring

 Shadow IT – The Hidden Risk in Your Business

-Shadow IT refers to the use of software, applications, or devices that employees use without approval from the IT department.
+Shadow IT refers to the use of software, applications, or devices that employees use without approval from your IT department or IT support Provider.
 Think of free online tools, personal file-sharing platforms, or unvetted cloud storage apps.
 While these may help with productivity, they can also create security gaps and compliance risks.

 Why It Matters: